 Note* Before any acting takes place, all participants should take part in prayer.

 1. Strike up a conversation with someone, and begin to share the gospel.
 If they say that they are a Christian early on, do not stop witnessing just yet.

-2. In most cases, you can ask what someone thinks happen to them after they die, they usually will reply with, “I don’t know” or “You go to heaven!” and when later questions if they believe in heaven you will hear, “Sure!
-Most definitely, and of Course!”
+2. In most cases, you can ask what someone thinks to happen to them after they die, they usually will reply with, “I don’t know” or “You go to heaven!” and when later questions if they believe in heaven you will hear, “Sure!
+Most definitely, and of course!”

 3. Share the gospel with them, and if while going through the law of God, they feel convicted and skip ahead saying, “But God forgives,” or “I go to church” or “I was raised in the church” Then you have a hint that they may be a False Convert.

 4. Continue to share the Gospel, share Hebrews 9:27 “And as it is appointed unto men once to die, but after this the judgment:” Explain how God is Holy.

 5. Now at this point ask them who Jesus is and what He did? and since they claim to be Christian they should know about Jesus.
 Keep the conversation on Jesus by asking, ”And what did Jesus do for us?”